Federal Work Study Program

 - Must maintain Satisfactory Academic Progress as determined by the MCCCD SAP Policy

-- Visit the SMCC Career Services webpage for a list of job openings on campus.
+- Visit the SMCC Career Services webpage for a list of student resources and instructions how to apply for Student Employment on campus.
 Positions are limited and provided on a first come first served basis.
-Select the job or jobs you’d like to apply for and submit your resume directly to the hiring department.
-Interviews are scheduled and conducted by the hiring department.